Acne Causes & Treatment Options. (Includes a Dangerous Medication Banned in the USA But Sold FREELY in Kenya) 😮

 Just in case you doubt if Accutane is being used in Kenya despite serious side effects, see this review about a patient who was put on the lethal Accutane for acne.

-Please do not ever take Accutane for acne.
+Please do not ever take Accutane for acne if you are pregnant or planning to become pregnant.
 You have better choices.
 Stay with me, I Explain

 USA Food & Drugs Administration (FDA) Warning Against Accutane